Chymyst/chymyst-core/docs/chymyst07.md

 ```

-The full working test code for this example is in `Patterns03Spec.scala`.
+The complete working test code for this example is in `Patterns03Spec.scala`.

 ### Exercise